Rajesh Pratap Singh: Personal life

 Singh comes from the family of doctors from Rajasthan.
 His father, being a cardiologist, expected him to take up medicine.
-However, Pratap was inclined towards his cousin profession who was an costume assistant on a BBC production set in India.
+However, Pratap was inclined towards his cousin profession who was a costume assistant on a BBC production set in India.
 The designer is often termed to be a recluse and a media-shy person as he believes that people should associate themselves with his work instead of his name.
 His wife Payal works alongside him.

 Pratap is a rock climber and a regular biker and remarked in an interview that he is attracted to the machine as it is an engineered product with a certain precision that gives him a sense of the carefree.
 The designer also feels that travelling helps in evolving creativity.

 Career

 In 2006, Pratap's spring summer collection at the Wills Lifestyle India Fashion Week (WIFW) was widely appreciated, bringing him into the spotlight of the year's fashion event.
 The designer's summer collection instead of revolving around the colour white had fluorescent line of limes and yellows combined with rich reds.
 Maintaining his signature style of pin tucks, the collection also played with the concepts of yokes, ribs and sequins.
 The most striking feature of the range was the unusual individuality of each garment although they were worked in and around the same concept.

 In 2007, Wills Lifestyle introduced the Wills Lifestyle India Fashion Week line by Rajesh Pratap Singh for which the designer created the range of menswear and womenswear with his signature minimal styling.
 Products offered in the line included shirts, jackets, popovers etc. for men and shirt dresses, tunics, shirts and evening gowns etc. for women.
 The range was designed to suit formal as well informal occasions.

 In 2008, Rajesh showcased spring summer 2009 collection at Paris Fashion Week which was positively received.
 The focus of the collection was the play of fabrics such as cotton and organza.
 The designer also experimented with the colour palette by using bright hues such as fuchsias and corals.
 With wearable, clean and structured cuts, the products were well appreciated.

 In the same year, Pratap showcased is autumn winter line in the WIFW titled Valentino Rossi meets Mother Teresa, Biker's Jacket meet the Saree depicting glimpses of India to the West in a completely new manner.
 Black dominated the pallette with an underplay of electric blues, magentas and reds.
 The range showcased varied amalgamation of silhouettes such as one-piece dresses in textured leathers, dhoti pants, double-breasted and angrakha-jackets, and short jerseys paired with churidar-pants, as well as long skirts embellished with silver patterns.
 The collection came out to be an interesting combination of tough biker look and soft Indian elegance.